 And that’s not the only worry.
 There’s also the risk of cyber-crime and cyberbullies, as well as online scams and games with in-app payments that mean kids could accidentally run up big bills.

-Parents’ fears are well founded and supporting by the latest mobile phone statistics and findings.
+Parents’ fears are well-founded and supported by the latest mobile phone statistics and findings.
 For example, a Middlesex University study discovered that 53% of 11-16-year-olds had seen explicit material online.

 Perhaps even more worryingly, Ofcom discovered that one in eight young people have been bullied through social media.

-And of course, aside from keeping them safe, when you're choosing a smartphone for you child, you need to make sure it's the right handset and data plan for their needs and your budget.
+And, of course, aside from keeping them safe, when choosing a smartphone for your child, you need to make sure it's the right handset and data plan for their needs and your budget.

-But the good news is that, if you’re careful and get yourself clued-up about smartphones and the internet, it’s possible to keep your kids away from the worst of the web.
+But the good news is that if you’re careful and get yourself clued up about smartphones and the internet, keeping your kids away from the worst of the web is pretty straightforward.
 And to get your child a phone they’ll be happy with, along with enough calls, texts and data to keep them amused, without breaking the bank.

 How to set up parental controls and monitor kids’ phone use